emc-mongoose/mongoose-storage-driver-swift/README.md

 * To specify an auth token use the `storage-auth-token` configuration option
 * Container may be specified with `item-input-path` either `item-output-path` configuration option
+* DLO segments upload should be enabled using the `item-data-ranges-threshold` configuration option

 ## Docker